Charlotte Smith (writer): Novelist and poet

 Smith became involved with English radicals while living in Brighton in 1791–1793.
 Like them, she supported the French Revolution and its republican principles.
 Her epistolary novel Desmond tells of a man journeying to revolutionary France and convinced of the rightness of the revolution.
 He contends that England should be reformed as well.
 The novel was published in June 1792, a year before France and Britain went to war and before the Reign of Terror began, which shocked the public, turning them against the revolutionaries.
 Like many radicals, Smith criticised the French, but retained the original ideals of the revolution.
 To support her family, Smith had to sell her works, and so was eventually forced, as Blank claims, to "tone down the radicalism that had characterised the authorial voice in Desmond and adopt more oblique techniques to express her libertarian ideals".
 She set her next novel, The Old Manor House (1793) in the American War of Independence, which allowed her to discuss democratic reform without directly addressing the French situation.
 However, her last novel, The Young Philosopher (1798), was a final piece of "outspoken radical fiction".
 Her protagonist leaves Britain for a more hopeful America.

 The Old Manor House is "frequently deemed [Smith's] best" novel for its sentimental themes and development of minor characters.
-Novelist Walter Scott labelled it as such, and poet and critic Anna Laetitia Barbauld chose it for her anthology The British Novelists (1810).
+Novelist Walter Scott labelled it as such, and poet and critic Anna Laetitia Barbauld chose it for her book series The British Novelists (1810).
 As a successful novelist and poet, Smith communicated with famous artists and thinkers of the day, including musician Charles Burney (father of Frances Burney), poet Samuel Taylor Coleridge, scientist and poet Erasmus Darwin, lawyer and radical Thomas Erskine, novelist Mary Hays, playwright Richard Brinsley Sheridan, and poet Robert Southey.
 An array of periodicals reviewed her works, including the Anti-Jacobin Review, the Analytical Review, the British Critic, The Critical Review, the European Magazine, the Gentleman's Magazine, the Monthly Magazine, and the Universal Magazine.

 Smith earned most money between 1787 and 1798, after which she was no longer so popular; several reasons have been given for the declining public interest, including "erosion of the quality of her work after so many years of literary labour, an eventual waning of readerly interest as she published, on average, one work per year for twenty-two years, and a controversy that attached to her public profile" as she wrote on the French Revolution.
 Both radical and conservative periodicals criticized her novels about the revolution.
 Her insistence on pursuing a lawsuit over Richard Smith's inheritance lost her several patrons.
 Her increasingly blunt prefaces made her less appealing.